MartenBE/mkslides/README.md

 # Reveal-py

-Use `reveal-py` to easily turn markdown files into beautiful slides using the power of [Reveal.js](https://revealjs.com/)!
+Use `mdslides-reveal` to easily turn markdown files into beautiful slides using the power of [Reveal.js](https://revealjs.com/)!

 ## Installation